MimiOnuoha/Philosophy-of-Data/README.md

 *Assignment:*

 Your only assignment is to work on your midterms!
-Consult the midterm guideline document in the resources folder
+Consult the midterm guideline document in the resources folder for more information.

 **Week Seven: October 17**
 *Midterm Presentations*